snowball-tools/Web3Concurrency/README.md

 # Web3Concurrency

-Web3Concurrency is a Swift library built upon [Web3.swift](https://github.com/Boilertalk/Web3.swift) for interacting with Ethereum smart contracts.
-This library adds support for Swift's structured concurrency.
+Web3Concurrency is a Swift library that adds support for structured concurrency to [Web3.swift](https://github.com/Boilertalk/Web3.swift).

 ## Installation